PicassoCT/MOSAIC/README.md

 # MOSAIC

-Modular Ordanance Standardization Artifacts Intelligence Combat
+Modular Ordanance Standardized Artifact Intelligence Combat

 ![alt text](https://springrts.com/phpbb/download/file.php?mode=view&id=11053/Example_Screen.png)

-This is an RTS game for the spring engine (www.springrts.com).
+This is an RTS game developed for the spring engine (www.springrts.com).

-Its very near future, and plays out in the cities left in the world.
+Its the very near future, and on a planet ravaged by the disaster that is 9 billion people, there is a city that is doomed.
-You play either as Antagon or protagon, trying to destroy another city via backyard built ICBM or prevent the launch of such a missile. the unit you start with is an agent, who can hire civilians or create a safe house.
+The reason for that is the way conflicts play out in the future.
+Small groups, with the right, exponential tech, can cause damage beyond believe.
+All it takes is some backyard shed, with a homespun hyperfast missile and a anti-matter payload.
+Your job, should you accpet it, is - to either make the worst case happen (Antagon) or prevent the disaster and save the world (Protagon).

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen2.png "")

-Slowly two parties infiltrate the city, subverting the public, advancing their goals.

-But beware, you are always one raid, one interrogation away from failure.
-If one of yours is caught and gives up, those we trained and who trained him, the whole net of treason and trust can unravel.

-If they have the ICBM almost ready, and the information about that gets out there, chaos will break out.
-For somewhere in this, your city, there is a rocket ready to be launched.
-Ready to end another city.
+It starts with a single agent, with the ability to go undercover in a bustling city.
+Small beginnings, but that first safe house, will spawn many more - ready to die for your cause.
+In the cellars, backyards and safe-houses of the city, a hidden army grows.
+Satellite cycle -Eyes in the sky - over it, ever watchful for that one revealing misstep.
+Drones hum ready to take out the bold.

+Cause its only ever one Raid, one Interrogation for your side to unravell the whole net of trust and treason.
+One bad apple squeezed, will spill those s/he trained and whoever, wherever trained her.
+And you can go from there, if there is still time, there must be still time..

+And when the time runs out, the world ends.
+Chaos ensues, protestors riot, friend turns against friend Militias search the city for the rocket, while others flee the conflict-zone

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen15.png "")

-It always does leak and it always does that too late.

-So they tell their relatives to leave the target, tell their believe brothers to leave the origin-city.
-A city they doomed to have gods free thumb come down upon.

-Even the most hardened cells loose it near the end, the mad-idea trying to stay alive in other crazed heads.
+In the end, they all try to run - even the most blatant madmen, runs from guilt, his home, his cell..

+But nothing and noone is what is yet to come.

+Gods firey thumb will come down upon it.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen8.png "")

-Through all the delusional haze, they sense, that they will be hunted into extinction for this atrocity.

-Sometimes, just some gig-worker realizing to late what he has assembled, for that ever absent employer that paid so well.
+Sometimes there is barely enough time for some condemned Gig-Worker to realize what they have assembled for that ever anonymous, ever absent employer.

-There is no law, no hope and no god in a city shortly before and forever after a launch.
+For the future is a tricky place, filled with double-crosses and dangers.

+Maybe there never was a cult-leader and all you followed was a long forgotten AI.
+It could all be just a bad dream, something to wak up from and rub out of your eyes.
-Then it comes, a deafening roar, a noise to end all noises, out of those bells, the burning cars, already darkening the sun, a pillar of fire rises higher then all those others.
+Then it comes, a deafening roar,  a noise to end all noises.
+On a pillar of fire rises your ideals, your work to judge you.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen14.png "")

-Then the hammer, a godrod, comes down- on good and evil alike.
+Then the hammer, comes down- on good and evil alike.
+A nuke, a godrod.

 A eye for a eye, a city for a city.

 So it has been, so it shall always be.

-Men is men a wulf, until there is no men left to be.
+Men is men a end.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen11.png "")